Poltronesofà UK

-ScS is a home furnishings retailer in the United Kingdom, specialising in sofas and occasional furniture.
+poltronesofà UK, formerly ScS, is a home furnishings retailer in the United Kingdom, specialising in sofas.
+It has been owned by the Italian furniture group Poltronesofà since 2024, and its UK stores were rebranded from ScS to poltronesofà in March 2026.

 History

 ScS was established in Sunderland, Tyne and Wear in 1894, as a family owned home furnishings store.
 By the 1980s, there were eight ScS stores in the North East of England.
 In 1993, a management buy out enabled the business to expand out of the region, and become a prominent upholstered furniture retailer throughout the United Kingdom, with a focus on gaining presence in large retail parks.

 As part of the company's growth strategy, in 1997, the business was listed on the Official List and, as ScS Upholstery plc, was admitted to trading on the London Stock Exchange’s main market for listed securities.
 Over the following ten years, the number of ScS stores grew to 95, supported by nine distribution centres.

-2007–2008: Impact of Economic Downturn
+2007–2008: Impact of economic downturn

 The ScS brand was adversely affected by the economic downturn in 2007 and 2008.
 Constraints on consumer lending and reduced disposable incomes saw a decrease in demand for ‘big-ticket’ items such as large home furnishings, manifesting in trading difficulties for ScS and pressure upon financial resources.

 This was compounded by the withdrawal of credit insurance that had covered suppliers against ScS’ debt to them, and in 2008, ScS collapsed into administration.
 In order to generate a significant cash investment, both immediate and long term, ScS was sold to Sun Capital Partners in July 2008.
 Under new ownership, ScS increased their share of the upholstered furniture market from 5% in 2009 to 7.9% in 2013.